curityio/curity-operational-training/6-token-issuance/TASKS.md

 End with scopes and claims best practices.
 Dependencies at a technical and people level.

+Scenrio with 'experience' audience and scopes:
+/orders
+/reservations
+/benefits
+/payments

 ## General

 ### Scripting

-- Point to scripting tutorial
+- Point to scripting tutorial in bvoth authentication and token issuance courses.

 ### User Authentication Course

 - Better explain Azure groups hack in order for the deployment to support any OIDC provider.
+- Different types of action attributes.
+- Linked to JavaScript customizations and ghow we say more in the customizations course.
+- subject_claims_provider -> subeject-claims-provider?

 ### Console Client